Energy Transformer: Introduction

 Additionally, a recent study \cite{yang2022transformers} uses a form of Majorization-Minimization algorithms \cite{sun2016majorization} to interpret the forward path in the transformer block as an optimization process.
 This interpretation requires imposing certain constraints on the operations inside the block, and attempting to find an energy function that describes the constrained block.
-We take a complementary approach by using intuition developed in Associative Memory models to {\em start} with an energy function that is perfectly suited for the problem of interest.
-The optimization process and the resulting transformer block in our approach is a {\em consequence} of this specifically chosen energy function.
+We take a complementary approach by using the intuition developed in Associative Memory models to {\em start} with an energy function that is engineered for the problem of interest.
+The optimization process and the resulting architecture of the transformer block in our approach is a {\em consequence} of this specifically chosen energy function.